Zatomus

 Zatomus is an extinct genus of pseudosuchian from the Late Triassic.
 Fossil remains have been found in North Carolina, United States.
-It is classified as a rauisuchian, a type of large carnivorous thecodontian archosaur, and was once thought to be a dinosaur.
+It is classified as a rauisuchian, a type of large carnivorous thecodontian archosaur.

+History

+The fossils of Zatomus were discovered in North Carolina by American geologist Ebenezer Emmons, who described and illustrated the fossils.
+These fossils consisted of teeth and dermal plates.

+Edward Drinker Cope thought the fossil teeth resembled those of a dinosaur similar to Megalosaurus, Laelaps, or the rauisuchian Teratosaurus, and in 1871 he named Zatomus sarcophagus, based on the teeth.

+These fossil teeth have subsequently been classified as belonging to rauisuchians.